jessepav/lacygoill-wiki-backup/vim/array.md

 # Lists
 ## How is a negative index argument interpreted by a function handling a list?

-The argument is used to retrieve an item from the end of the list.
+The argument is used to target an item from the end of the list.

 `-1` = last item
 `-2` = second item from the end